Skip to content

 This configuration section contains general connector settings, such as:

-• Name - connector name for logs and saving to persistent devices;
+• Name - connector name used for logs and saving to persistent devices;

-• Enable remote logging - enabling remote logging for connector;
+• Enable remote logging - enables remote logging for the connector;

-• Logging level - logging level for local and remote logs: INFO, DEBUG, WARNING, ERROR, CRITICAL, NONE;
+• Logging level - logging level for local and remote logs: NONE, ERROR, CRITICAL, WARNING, INFO, DEBUG, TRACE;

-This configuration section contains settings of the connection to broker, such as:
+This configuration section contains settings of the MQTT broker connection, such as:

 • Host - MQTT broker hostname or ip address;

-• Port - MQTT port on the broker;
+• Port - listening port on the MQTT broker that will be used for establishing connection;

 • Security - configuration for client authorization at MQTT Broker (anonymous, basic, or certificates).